One of our basil varieties shown growing in a hydroponic system.

 Another way to eat healthy broccoli.

-Dark green dill for container and baby-leaf production.
+Dark green dill for containers, baby leaf, and hydroponics.

 Intermediate resistance to downy mildew and Fusarium.